 The Early Researcher Awards program gives funding to build a research team.
-To be competitive, researchers are encouraged to be actively involved in conducting research that has been supported by peer-reviewed funding and to demonstrate academic independence from previous supervisors.
+To be competitive, researchers should demonstrate academic independence from previous supervisors and be actively involved in conducting research that has been supported by peer-reviewed funding.

 Applicants must have the approval of their ADR to apply to this program.

 PROGRAM DETAILS AND DEADLINES ARE TENTATIVE.
 INFORMATION WILL BE UPDATED WHEN THE PROGRAM OFFICALLY LAUNCHES ON AUG.
 25.

 You are eligible if you:

 - are a full-time faculty member or principal investigator based at an eligible research institution

 - have started your academic career on or after January 1, 2016 (your first independent position meaning you have the abillity to conduct independent research and supervise your own students).

 - have completed your first Doctor of Philosophy, Doctor of Veterinary Medicine degree, Medical Doctor or terminal degree on or after January 1, 2011